WGBH-MLA/openvault3/app/views/exhibits/james_baldwin.md

 ## intro

-Originally published in February 2012 in honor of Black History Month, WGBH's Open Vault looks back at a tumultuous moment in the African American quest for equal rights.
+Originally published in February 2012 in honor of Black History Month, GBH's Open Vault looks back at a tumultuous moment in the African American quest for equal rights.

 ## author